danilinares/quickpsy/README.md

 quickpsy fits psychometric functions for several conditions.
-The package is still under construction.

 Install
 -------

+You need to install [R](http://cran.rstudio.com).
 You need to install the package boot, DEoptim, devtools, dplyr, ggplot2 and tidyr.
 For example, to install devtools

 ``` {.r}
 install.packages('devtools')